White Sox pitcher Danny Farquhar 'progressing well' after surgery

 The team said they will provide updates on his health, as appropriate.

-Fans interested is sending "Get Well" wishes and letters of support to Farquhar should address mail to him at Guaranteed Rate Field, 333 W. 35th Street, Chicago, IL 60616.
+Fans interested in sending "Get Well" wishes and letters of support to Farquhar should address mail to him at Guaranteed Rate Field, 333 W. 35th Street, Chicago, IL 60616.

 Statement on Danny Farquhar.— Chicago White Sox (@whitesox) April 21, 2018